BomboCato/ERO15/README.md

 ## Examples

-Display Verdun in Montreal and saves the result image in `./images/image.png`:
+Display Verdun in Montreal in a matplotlib window.

 ```sh
 snowpath display district "Verdun, Montreal"